williamouyang/okta.github.io/_source/_posts/2015-05-08-software-engineering-design-principles.md

 Clean code:

-* makes intent clear, use comments when code isn't expressive enough
+* Makes intent clear, use comments when code isn't expressive enough
-* can be read and enhanced by others (or the author after a few years)
+* Can be read and enhanced by others (or the author after a few years)
-* provides one way, rather than many, to do a particular task
+* Provides one way, rather than many, to do a particular task
-* is idomatic
+* Is idomatic
-* is broken into pieces which each does one thing and does it well
+* Is broken into pieces which each does one thing and does it well

 At the end of the day there is no substitue for experience, like any craft, writing clean code takes practice.
 At Okta every engineer is constantly honing